Politics of the United Kingdom: The Prime Minister and the Cabinet

-The Prime Minister, currently Rishi Sunak, is the most senior minister in the Cabinet.
+The prime minister, currently Sir Keir Starmer, is the most senior minister in the Cabinet.
 Their tenure begins when they are appointed by the monarch.
-The Prime Minister is responsible for chairing Cabinet meetings, selecting Cabinet ministers (and all other positions in His Majesty's government), and formulating government policy.
-The Prime Minister being the de facto leader of the UK, exercises executive functions that are nominally vested in the sovereign (by way of the Royal Prerogatives).
+The prime minister is responsible for chairing Cabinet meetings, selecting Cabinet ministers (and all other positions in His Majesty's government), and formulating government policy.
+The prime minister being the de facto leader of the UK, exercises executive functions that are nominally vested in the sovereign (by way of the Royal Prerogatives).
 Historically, the British monarch was the sole source of executive powers in the government.
-However, following the lead of the Hanoverian monarchs, an arrangement of a "Prime Minister" chairing and leading the Cabinet began to emerge.
+However, following the lead of the Hanoverian monarchs, an arrangement of a "prime minister" chairing and leading the Cabinet began to emerge.
 Over time, this arrangement became the effective executive branch of government, as it assumed the day-to-day functioning of the British government away from the sovereign.

-Theoretically, the Prime Minister is primus inter pares (i.e., Latin for "first among equals") among their Cabinet colleagues.
-While the Prime Minister is the senior Cabinet Minister, they are theoretically bound to make executive decisions in a collective fashion with the other Cabinet ministers.
-The Cabinet, along with the PM, consists of Secretaries of State from the various government departments, the Lord High Chancellor of Great Britain, the Lord Privy Seal, the Lord President of the Council, the President of the Board of Trade, the Chancellor of the Duchy of Lancaster and Ministers without portfolio.
+Theoretically, the prime minister is primus inter pares (i.e., Latin for "first among equals") among their Cabinet colleagues.
+While the prime minister is the senior Cabinet minister, they are theoretically bound to make executive decisions in a collective fashion with the other Cabinet ministers.
+The Cabinet, along with the PM, consists of secretaries of state from the various government departments, the Lord High Chancellor of Great Britain, the Lord Privy Seal, the Lord President of the Council, the president of the Board of Trade, the Chancellor of the Duchy of Lancaster and Ministers without portfolio.
 Cabinet meetings are typically held weekly, while Parliament is in session.

 Government departments and the Civil Service

 The Government of the United Kingdom contains a number of ministries known mainly, though not exclusively as departments, e.g., Department for Education.
 These are politically led by a Government Minister who is often a Secretary of State and member of the Cabinet.
 The minister may also be supported by a number of junior ministers.
-In practice, several government departments and ministers have responsibilities that cover England alone, with devolved bodies having responsibility for Scotland, Wales and Northern Ireland, (for example - the Department of Health), or responsibilities that mainly focus on England (such as the Department for Education).
+In practice, several government departments and ministers have responsibilities that cover England alone, with devolved bodies having responsibility for Scotland, Wales and Northern Ireland, (for example – the Department of Health), or responsibilities that mainly focus on England (such as the Department for Education).

 Implementation of the Minister's decisions is carried out by a permanent politically neutral organisation known as the Civil Service.
 Its constitutional role is to support the Government of the day regardless of which political party is in power.
 Unlike some other democracies, senior civil servants remain in post upon a change of Government.
-Administrative management of the Department is led by a head civil servant known in most Departments as a Permanent Secretary.
+Administrative management of the department is led by a head civil servant known in most Departments as a Permanent secretary.
 The majority of the civil service staff in fact work in executive agencies, which are separate operational organisations reporting to Departments of State.

 "Whitehall" is often used as a metonym for the central core of the Civil Service.
 This is because most Government Departments have headquarters in and around the former Royal Palace Whitehall.